Harley-Davidson K-Model (1952-1956)

 Aside from the running changes in the 1954 and 1955 motors, many lower end and transmission parts are also the same as 1957 through 1976 Sportsters.
 The bad news is many of the early (1952-1953) K-series parts do not interchange with the later 1954-1956 KH-series.

-All Harley K models are kick-start only.
+All Harley K models were kick-start only.

 K-Model Cams